atedeg/mdm/docs/_docs/client-orders.md

 When an order is completed by the operator (i.e. all the products are taken from the stock and palletized) it is weighted; then, the operator prints the order's transport document and attach it to the pallet which is loaded onto a truck.
-A notification is sent to the customer notifying them the order has been shipped.
+A notification is sent to the client notifying them the order has been shipped.

 ## Ubiquitous Language